kmcho2019/EECE695E_2024_Spring_Blog/README.md

 ## How VeRA works
 Even with parameter efficient nature of LoRA it still requires a non-trivial amount of storage for each version.
 If a custom version was wanted for each vendor or consumer the storage requirement can easily add up.
 Even for a PEFT technique like LoRA, a finetune version of GPT-3 175B with a low rank of 4 applied to only query and value projections needed several dozen megabytes in storage.
 If a custom version was to be stored for each users, a million users would amount to dozens of terabytes of storage.
-This limits the scalability of LoRA for personalization and demands an even more PEFT technique than LoRA which is where VeRA comes in.
+This limits the scalability of LoRA for personalization and demands an even more parameter efficient PEFT technique than LoRA which is where VeRA comes in.

 VeRA tries to take advanatage of random matrices and projection to reduce the number of unique parameters needed for each finetune.
 The idea is to take a pair of randomly initialized matrices and attach a pair of scaling vectors that reparameterize it.
 The randomly initialized matrices remain frozen while the scaling vectors are trainable.
 If we use the same seed when generating the random matrices through a PRNG (pseudorandom number generator).
 We do not need to store the random matrices and only need to store the smaller scaling vectors.
 This greatly reduces the storage requirement of VeRA and allows larger ranks without drastically increasing the storage requirement.